-Snoring can be a cause of waking up in the middle of the night.
+Snoring can make you wake up in the middle of the night.
 So can sleep apnea, a disorder that causes you to stop breathing for several seconds while you sleep.

 "Many people don't realize that the reason they're waking at night is because they can't catch their breath," Marks says.

-If you have sleep apnea, your bed partner may say that you jerk a lot at night or complain that you're a loud snorer.
+If you have sleep apnea, your bed partner may say that you jerk a lot at night or may complain that you snore loudly.

 "Morning headaches and excessive daytime drowsiness also indicate a problem," Marks says.

-To get a better night's rest, keep your electronic devices out of your bedroom.
-Save the work and social media for another room in the house.
+For a better night's rest, keep them out of the bedroom.
+Save the work and social media for anywhere else in your house.